gaultier/pandoc_resume/resume.md

 **Senior Software Engineer** *Giesecke+Devrient, Munich, Germany; 2023-present*

-I work on one of the most promising [Central Bank Digital Currency (CBDC)](https://en.wikipedia.org/wiki/Central_bank_digital_currency) already used by several countries with real users and banks, with *Go*, *Docker* and *Kubernetes*, with the highest levels of availability, correctness, and regulatory constraints.
+I work on one of the most promising [Central Bank Digital Currency (CBDC)](https://en.wikipedia.org/wiki/Central_bank_digital_currency) already used by several countries with real users and banks, with *C++*, *Go*, *Docker* and *Kubernetes*, with the highest levels of availability, correctness, security, and regulatory constraints.

 **Back-end Software Engineer & DevOps** *PPRO, Munich, Germany; 2017-2023*

 I wrote and deployed end-to-end Fintech web services that serve millions of customers worldwide with billions of euros in transaction volume, in a variety of tech stacks (*Go*, *C++*, *Kotlin*, *Docker*, *Kubernetes*, *Terraform*), with high availability and regulatory constraints.
 I also helped moving multiple services from the data center to the cloud without disruption or customers even noticing.
 I also have taken on DevOps & SRE responsabilities such as adding logging, metrics, alerting, distributed tracing and performance monitoring to existing software in order to increase their reliability, as well as guaranteeing SLAs crucial to the business.
-I did on-call for business critical services, and I conducted technical interviews.
+I did on-call for business critical services, and I conducted numerous technical interviews.

 **Full-stack Software Engineer** *EdgeLab, Lausanne, Switzerland; 2015-2017*